-3.2.
 Flake efficiency

 Analysis of the relative proportion of flake edge to mass indicates significantly different technological strategies applied to the different raw materials from the Kanjera South assemblage.
-Although the mean values of raw materials are relatively similar, the overall distribution indicates that rock types from sources that are further away from Kanjera South (e.g. NyR, BFe, BQu) are produced in a way that allows for much higher efficiency values than those seen in the rock types found close to Kanjera South (Mann-Whitney U, W = 191209, p < 0.0001).
+Although the mean values of raw materials are relatively similar, the overall distribution indicates that rock types from sources that are further away from Kanjera South (e.g., NyR, BFe, BQu) are produced in a way that allows for much higher efficiency values than those seen in the rock types found close to Kanjera South (Mann-Whitney U, W = 191209, p < 0.0001).
 It should be noted that even though there are significant differences between the edge to mass ratios, the distributions show overlap (Fig. 6).
 This indicates that it is physically possible to produce flakes with similar edge to mass ratios in each raw material type.
 Given the results of the core reduction intensity and flake sequence analysis, it could also be argued that the observed differences in flake efficiency could simply reflect the varying levels of reduction intensity observed between the distant and local assemblage.
 However, Fig. 6 (right) suggests that there is no strong relationship between flake sequence and flake efficiency.
 This suggests that hominins at Kanjera South did not implement this strategy as frequently on raw materials that were locally abundant.
 Hominins at Kanjera South consistently produced flakes with greater edge and less mass from rock types that came from more distant sources.

 Insert Figure 6